kjkubik/Election_Analysis/README.md

 ![](Resources/HighlightingResults.png)

-* How many votes were cast in this congressional election?
+- Number of votes cast in this congressional election
+- Breakdown of:
+  - Votes for each county

-* A breakdown of the number of votes and the percentage of total votes for each county in the precinct.
+  - Percentage of total votes for each county

 * Which county had the largest turnout
 * A breakdown of the number of votes and the percentage of the total votes each candidate received.
 * The winner of the election, their vote count, and their percentage of the total votes